I never set out with the intention to become an artist, it’s just something that happened to me.

 After reading about the Saguaro, it dawned on me as to why I was so inspired by them.
 They are my spirit plant!
 They were given a less-than ideal environment to live in, but they stand tall regardless.
-They became my inspiration for living with mental illness.
-Just because I was given a difficult mental environment, doesn’t mean that I can’t thrive—I can if I continue to believe in myself and remind myself to “Stand Tall”, just like the Saguaro.
+They instantly became my inspiration for living with mental illness.
+Just because I was given a difficult mental environment, doesn’t mean that I can’t thrive—I can if I remind myself to “Stand Tall”, just like the Saguaro.

 As someone who aims to live fully with both a physical and mental “disability”, I’m hoping to make the Saguaro a symbol of hope and strength to anyone facing adversity with their mental or physical condition.
 I fully believe that anyone can thrive if they remember to believe in themselves and receive love and support from those around them.

-**For 2018 10% of my sales go back to The National Alliance on Mental Illness- San Diego as they are working hard to educate the public about mental illness, remove the stigma surrounding it and provide services, support groups and a helpline for those in need.
+**A portion of my profits go back to The National Alliance on Mental Illness- San Diego as they are working hard to educate the public about mental illness, remove the stigma surrounding it and provide services, support groups and a helpline for those in need.
 They have been of great service to me and I am also a volunteer!

 Copyright © 2019 - All Rights Reserved.